Paulo Pereira · Realtor® | Keller Williams Elite Partners III Realty

 The price needs to be based on what is competing for the same buyer right now — not what sold months ago and not what an algorithm estimates.
 Active competition, absorption rate, and buyer demand by price band tell you where the market actually is.

-The home needs to be walked by someone who sees it the way a buyer's inspector sees it — not the way an agent sees it.
-The mechanical systems, the roof, the plumbing, the drainage, the electrical — these need to be evaluated and addressed before the first photo is taken.
+The home needs to be reviewed with the buyer's inspection in mind — not just staged for photos.
+Visible concerns with the mechanical systems, the roof, the plumbing, the drainage, and the electrical need to be identified and addressed before the first photo is taken, with appropriately licensed professionals brought in where repairs or evaluation are needed.

-The definition of insanity is doing the same thing and expecting a different result.
 If your home expired, the strategy failed.
-The question is whether the next strategy will be different enough to change the outcome.
+Relisting it unchanged asks the same strategy for a different answer.
+The question that matters is whether the next strategy is different enough — in price, preparation, and presentation — to change the outcome.

 Paulo Pereira